treyshedrick/eslint-plugin-baseui-clean-overrides/README.md

 # eslint-plugin-baseui-clean-overrides

-Use constants instead of writing overrides inline
+Use constants instead of writing overrides inline.

+## Why?

+Overrides in baseui can be overwhelming when using them inline with other react components.
+This plugin solves that by enforcing users to spread the overrides prop into the component instead of wriing the override inline.

 ## Installation